 Tuk tuk’s are the mode of transportation of choice, doubling as transportation and tour guides.
 Though you could rent a car and drive on your own, Sri Lanka traffic is insane so beware.

-~$20 USD can get a tuk tuk ninja as your guide and driver for the entire day.
+~$20 USD can get a tuk tuk ninja as your guide and driver for the entire day to cruise to the breaks north and south of the main drag.

 - Street food is delicious here.
 If you’re an adventurous eater try everything, though the rotis are an easy win